Patria disaster

 Patria was about to depart with about 1,800 Jewish refugees whom the British authorities were deporting to Mauritius.
-Zionist organizations opposed the deportation, and the underground paramilitary Haganah group planted a bomb intended to disable the ship to prevent it from leaving Haifa.
+Zionist organizations opposed the deportation, and Haganah planted a bomb intended to prevent the ship from leaving Haifa.
 The Haganah claims to have miscalculated the effects of the explosion.
-The bomb blew the steel frame off one full side of the ship and the ship sank in less than 16 minutes, trapping hundreds in the hold, killing 267 people and injuring 172.
-The British allowed the survivors to remain in Palestine on humanitarian grounds.
+The bomb blew the steel frame off one full side of the ship and the ship sank in less than 16 minutes, killing 267 people and injuring 172.
+The British allowed the survivors to remain in Mandatory Palestine on humanitarian grounds.

-Who was responsible and the true reason why Patria sank remained controversial until 1957, when Munya Mardor, the person who planted the bomb, published a book about his experiences.
+Who was responsible and the true reason why Patria sank remained controversial until 1957, when Meir Mardor, the person who planted the bomb, published a book about his experiences.

 Background

 Before the government of Nazi Germany decided in 1941 to exterminate all Jews in Europe, its policy allowed the reduction of Jewish numbers in Europe by emigration.
 Jewish organizations, both mainstream and dissident, ran operations that tried to bring Jews from Europe to Palestine in violation of the immigration rules applied by the British government.